 With word that President Donald Trump planned to resume his in-person political rallies in Tulsa, Oklahoma on June 19, 2020 — that’s Juneteenth, a commemoration of slavery’s end and black America’s biggest secular holiday — it seemed clear the era of Republican dog whistling was finally over.

 Tulsa was, of course, site of the so-called ‘race riots’ that slaughtered of hundreds of African-Americans over a two-day period in 1921.
 That was the height of Jim Crow America, when pogroms like these were sadly unremarkable.
-This was the symbolism our Republican administration was clearly reaching for and by now it should not surprise us.
+This was the symbolism our Republican administration was clearly reaching for, and by now it should not surprise us.

 From the moment Ronald Reagan launched his 1980 presidential campaign — in Philadelphia, Mississippi, where three civil rights activists had been murdered and buried in an earthen dam back in 1963 — the GOP has positioned itself as the party of white folk.
 The symbolism was clear enough from Day 1.
-It was effective enough to lure white southern Democrats (the “Dixiecrats” who fled the Democratic Party during the Civil Rights era) into the once-anathema Republican Party, the Party of Lincoln.
-The Trump presidency and the scheduling of this July rally neatly complete the circle.
+It was effective enough to lure white southern Democrats (the “Dixiecrats” who fled the Democratic Party during the Civil Rights era) into the once-anathema Republican Party, the Party of Lincoln and The Union.
+A Trump presidency and the scheduling of this July rally neatly complete the circle.